Samsung/tizen-docs/docs/platform/release-notes/tizen-8-0-m2.md

   - The input thread for processing key event has been separated for removing key event delivery delay element (Input Device check, Compositing, Capture, and so on).
 - Tizen WS Shell
   - The KVM service has been added.
-    - KVM service provides Copy&Paste and Drag&Drop among multi-devices
+    - KVM service provides Copy & Paste and Drag & Drop among multi-devices
-    - The tws_service_kvm interface has beed added to tzsh protocol.
+    - The tws_service_kvm interface has been added to tzsh protocol.
 - TBM
   - Parallelization function to improve the authentication speed from TBM has been added.
 - TPL-EGL